gstef/gigbag/README.md

 ## How to prepare input file

 * use UTF-8 encoding if any strange characters are present in your input (or change encoding in appropriate TEX file).
 You might require a text editor slightly less retarded than default Notepad
-* song titles must be explicitly formatted by adding a double hash ("##") at the beginning, the rest of file hopefully will be understood as-it-is
+* song titles must be explicitly formatted by adding a hash ("#") at the beginning, the rest of file hopefully will be understood as-it-is
 * parts of song are separated by empty lines.
 This might cause most of the editing required, as many websites by default insert a new line between each line of lyrics, but this won't probably be fixed.
 Too much trouble may appear elsewhere, and the effort to delete a few lines seems not worth it
 * certain parts (choruses, bridges etc.) are identified by a keyword in the first line, ex.
 "Chorus".
 Popular choices will be understood, and more can be easily added.